 • Side Shuffles: Step to the side with one leg, keeping your feet shoulder-width apart, and follow with the other leg.
 Repeat in the opposite direction.

-See also Basketball Speed Training Equipment
+See also Technology in Basketball Speed Training

 3. Sport-Specific Drills (5-10 minutes)